South Side, Chicago: Transportation

 The South Side is served by mass transit as well as roads and highways.
 Midway International Airport is located on the South Side.
 Among the highways through the South Side are I-94 (which goes by the names Dan Ryan Expressway, Bishop Ford Freeway and Kingery Expressway on the South Side), I-90 (which goes by the names Dan Ryan Expressway and Chicago Skyway on the South Side), I-57, I-55, U.S. 12, U.S. 20 and U.S. 41.

 Several Chicago Transit Authority (CTA) bus and train lines and Metra train lines link the South Side to rest of the city.
-The South Side is served by the Red, Green and Orange lines of the CTA and the Rock Island District, Metra Electric and South Shore Metra lines and a few stops on the SouthWest Service Metra line.
+The South Side is served by the Red, Green and Orange lines of the CTA, NICTD's South Shore Line, and the Rock Island District and Metra Electric District Metra lines and a few stops on the SouthWest Service Metra line.
 Standard local metropolitan bus service and CTA express service bus routes provide service to the Loop.